pengzhanbo/vite-plugin-mock-dev-server/README.md

 ## Mock Services

-In some scenarios, you may need to use the data support provided by the mock service for display purposes, but it is possible that the project has been packaged and deployed as a build and is out of the mock service support provided by `vite` and this plugin.
-Since this plugin was designed to support the import of `node` modules into mock files, it cannot package mock files inline into client-side build code.
+In some scenarios, it may be necessary to use the data provided by mock services for display purposes, but the project may have already been packaged, built and deployed without support from `vite` and this plugin's mock service.
+Since this plugin supports importing various `node` modules in mock files at the design stage, the mock file cannot be inline into client build code.

-To cater for such scenarios, the plugin provides support under `vite preview` as well as the ability to build a small, independently deployable mock service application at `vite build` that can be deployed to the relevant environment.
-The mock support is then implemented by proxy forwarding to the actual port by another http server such as `nginx`.
+To meet such scenarios, on one hand, the plugin provides support under `vite preview`, and on the other hand, it also builds a small independent mock service application that can be deployed to relevant environments during `vite build`.
+This can then be forwarded through other HTTP servers like nginx to actual ports for mock support.

-Build the default output into the `dist/mockServer` directory and generate the following file:
+The default output is built into the directory `dist/mockServer`, generating files as follows:
 ```sh
 ./mockServer
 ├── index.js